 can increase the rate of respiration, making breathing more strenuous.

-To reduce your chances of getting chronic bronchitis, take these steps: If you smoke, quit.Avoid exposure to second-hand smoke.Avoid exposure to air pollution or irritants.Wear protective gear if exposed to irritants or toxins at work.
+To help reduce your chance of chronic bronchitis: If you smoke, talk to your doctor about how you can successfully quit.Avoid exposure to second-hand smoke.Avoid exposure to air pollution or irritants.Wear protective gear if exposed to irritants or toxins at work.

-Halbert RJ, Natoli JL, Gano A, et al. Global burden of COPD: systematic review and meta- analysis.
+Halbert RJ, Natoli JL, et al. Global burden of COPD: Systematic review and meta- analysis.

 Eur Respir J.

-Lopez AD, Shibuya K, Rao C, et al. Chronic obstructive pulmonary disease: current burden and future projections.
+Lopez AD, Shibuya K, et al. Chronic obstructive pulmonary disease: Current burden and future projections.

 Eur Respir J.